 If all else fails ditch your Wi-Fi for an ethernet cable and plug your device directly into your router.
 If you can’t find the one that came when you first ordered your broadband service, you can find inexpensive cables online at retailers such as Amazon.

-If working from home is going to be a regular or permanent occurrence and you’re constantly having problems with your internet connection, it might be worth considering switching to another provider.
-Your Co-op Broadband not only makes it easier for you to stay connected but by switching you’ll also be doing something positive for the environment as they’re the first UK provider to make all of their products climate positive.
-Via their partnership with Ecologi, Your Co-op Broadband off-sets 50kg of carbon for every new customer and funds the planting of a new tree every month you use their Climate Positive Broadband service.
-So, when you sign up, they give back.
+If working from home is going to be a regular or permanent occurrence and you’re having problems with your internet connection, it might be worth considering switching to another provider.
+Your Co-op Broadband not only makes it easier for you to stay connected but members can also save 10% off at checkout with MEMBERS10.

 Why not check out the availability checker to see all the broadband packages available in your area?